• Skip to main content

 When to start litter box training kittens?

-What this means is that a kitten which is normally brought home at the age of 10 to 12 weeks, should already have completed litter box training.
+What this means is that a kitten which is normally brought home at the age of 12 weeks, should already have completed litter box training.
 Ideally your kitten has already received some litter box training from the breeder as it ideally should have been started somewhat close to when your kitten was four weeks of age.

 When should you start litter box training kittens?